wagenbach/PyReach-Revision/commands/commonmux/README.md

         return place_number
 ```
 After that, you should be all set.
-If you're using PyReach with the Dies Irae code, then ignore the above.
+If you're using PyReach with the CommonMux code, then ignore the above.
 It should work natively.

 You can also safely disable the TableTalk command and it will not impact anything else if places are not something you are interested in pursuing.
-Just comment out (put a hashtag in front of the line) in diesiraecode_cmdset.py that identifies the command.
+Just comment out (put a hashtag in front of the line) in commonmux_cmdset.py that identifies the command.
 That would look like this:
 ```python
         #self.add(CmdTableTalk())
 ```